Aliases for VTCN1 Gene

 GeneCards Summary for VTCN1 Gene

 VTCN1 (V-Set Domain Containing T Cell Activation Inhibitor 1) is a Protein Coding gene.
 Diseases associated with VTCN1 include renal cell carcinoma.
-Among its related pathways are NF-kappaB Signaling and Cell adhesion molecules (CAMs).
+Among its related pathways are Cell adhesion molecules (CAMs) and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
 GO annotations related to this gene include receptor binding.
 An important paralog of this gene is CD276.

 UniProtKB/Swiss-Prot for VTCN1 Gene